getnikola/coil/docs/user/account.rst

 Account
 =======

-You can edit your account in the Account tab.
+You can edit your account in the Account page.
 You can change your real name, e-mail and password.
 You can also set the preferences.

+Some sites require you contact an administrator to change your details.
+In this case, the Account page allows you to generate a hash to let your password be changed securely (your administrator cannot recover the password from the hash).

 .. warning::